How to Train a Goat to Come When Called

 #2.
 Convenience

 As a goat owner, you’ll have many tasks throughout the day that involve your goats.
 If they are trained to come when called, it saves you time and energy trying to chase them down or herd them back to their designated area.
-This is especially true if you have a large pasture and want the goats back to the barn.

 a small herd of goats eating grass in a pasture waiting to be called into the barn